JetBrains-Research/viktor/README.md

 * Three basic data types: `StridedVector`, `StridedMatrix2` and `StridedMatrix3` specialized to `double` values.
-* Efficient vectorized operations, which are transparently accelerated using SIMD whenever possible.
+* Efficient vectorized operations, which are accelerated using SIMD whenever possible.
 * Semi-sweet syntax.

     ```kotlin